Don Franco Distinguished Service Award

 The Don Franco Distinguished Service Award is NRA’s highest honor and is presented to a member, staff, or friend of the National Renderers Association for outstanding contribution and service on behalf of the rendering industry.

-This prestigious award will be announced and presented at NRA Annual Convention in October.
+This prestigious award is announced and presented at NRA Annual Convention in October.
 The winner will receive a plaque, a personal commendation from the Board of Directors and public recognition in Render magazine.
 A second plaque will hang in the NRA headquarters office recognizing each award recipient.
 The NRA Executive Committee will select the winner of the award.
 Since the award is designed to recognize Dr. Franco’s legacy of excellence, it will be presented when merited and not necessarily every year.

 The Don Franco Distinguished Service Award recognizes truly outstanding work on behalf of the rendering industry in science, policy, marketing, or communications.
 Examples of important contributions that will be considered are described on the Don Franco Distinguished Service Award Nomination Form.